KSHB-TV: NBC expansion

-Since acquiring KMCI-TV, at various points, channel 38 has aired newscasts from the KSHB-TV newsroom.
+Since Scripps' acquisition of KMCI-TV, at various points, channel 38 has aired newscasts from the KSHB-TV newsroom.
 The first local newscast at channel 38, at 9 p.m., debuted in 2000; it was scrapped in 2003, a victim of low ratings.
 News returned to channel 38 in 2015, when a 7 a.m. morning news extension was added.

 Action News

-In January 2003, the station rebranded as "NBC Action News", removing references to the channel number; it also extended its morning newscast even further out to 4 a.m.
-The brand was tweaked to "41 Action News" in 2012, with station management noting that people still called the station "channel 41" despite not having used the channel number in on-air promotion in nearly a decade.
+In January 2003, the station rebranded as NBC Action News, removing references to the channel number; it also extended its morning newscast even further out to 4 a.m.
+The brand was tweaked to 41 Action News in 2012, with station management noting that people still called the station "channel 41" despite not having used the channel number in on-air promotion in nearly a decade.
 Despite the brand having gone mostly unchanged, there had been significant turnover in management: between 1999 and 2014, KSHB-TV had four general managers and five news directors.

 For the first time in its history, KSHB-TV experienced ratings momentum in the late 2000s and early 2010s.
 It had stanched the bleeding of viewers: where 10 p.m. news viewership once represented a 40 percent decline from NBC's prime time lead-ins, by the time general manager Jim Swinehart retired in 2006, the station was actually gaining viewers for its late news compared to the preceding programming.
 In November 2013, it registered a time slot win at 6 p.m., the first time in station history it had the number-one newscast at that time slot and culminating a steady rise dating back five years; it also eked out its first monthly win in late news during the February 2014 sweeps period, through the strength of having NBC's broadcast of the 2014 Winter Olympics as its lead-in, which helped increase its news ratings in the period by 46 percent.
 However, the station was still third in early morning news and at 10 p.m. outside of the Olympics.
-The early 2010s also saw the station expand its morning newscast back to a 4:30 a.m. start, add a 4:30 p.m. newscast in 2011 and expand it to a full hour at 4 in 2013; and win the Alfred I. duPont-Columbia University Award for breaking news for its coverage of the natural gas explosion that leveled JJ's Restaurant in downtown Kansas City.
+The early 2010s also saw the station expand its morning newscast back to a 4:30 a.m. start, add a 4:30 p.m. newscast in 2011 and expand it to a full hour at 4 in 2013, and win the Alfred I. duPont-Columbia University Award for breaking news for its coverage of the natural gas explosion that leveled JJ's Restaurant in downtown Kansas City.

-The Action News brand was dropped in 2021 in favor of "KSHB 41 News" under general manager Kathleen Choal.
+The Action News brand was dropped in 2021 in favor of KSHB 41 News under general manager Kathleen Choal.